lowlah/Trivia-API-Project/README.md

 ## Authors
 The todos for the project as instructed by Udacity were completed by **Omolola Oladeinde** All other project files were created by Udacity for the Full Stack Web Developer Nanodegree.
+Also some methods for endpoints used may seem similar , based on my understanding in the examples in class,I followed the same principles.

 ## Acknowledgements
 Udacity for the opportunity!
+ALX slack channel(students and session Leads) for all the help and suggestions.